 Attack (Offensive Play)

-An attack is when a player tries to make contact with the ball and send it over their opponent’s court for a point after receiving it from another teammate or getting a direct pass from the setter.
+An attack is when a player tries to make contact with the ball and sends it over to the opponent’s court for a point after receiving it from another teammate or getting a direct pass from the setter.

 Back Row Players